 The Avielle Foundation provides opportunities to grow our understanding of how we view brain health, from a scientific standpoint, and to share this knowledge with engaged communities everywhere.

 Brain science is the least explored of all of our sciences.
 Considering the brain is the organ we use to consider, it is ironic how little we know about it.
-It is natural to fear the unknown, and no surprise that there is a lot of trepidation, stigma, labeling, and fear associated with the invisible diseases of the brain that we call “mental”.
+It is natural to fear the unknown, and no surprise that there is trepidation, stigma, labeling, and fear associated with the invisible diseases of the brain that we call “mental”.
 The Avielle Foundation is committed to making the invisible, visible.
-We are doing this by supporting scientific research to understand the chemistry and structure of the brain as it pertains to violent and compassionate behavior; encouraging innovative and imaginative youth to move into the field of brain health understanding and study; and to help re-frame how we talk about brain health.
-We are also committed to giving a voice to the researchers in the field of brain health science as it pertains to gender with the publication Violence and Gender.
+We are doing this by supporting scientific research to understand the chemistry and structure of the brain as it pertains to violent and compassionate behavior; encouraging innovative and imaginative youth to move into the study of brain health; and to help re-frame how we talk about brain health.
+We are also committed to giving a voice to brain science researchers as it pertains to gender with the publication Violence and Gender.

 To ignore the biological basis of violence is to squander the opportunity to prevent it.